EvertonNdiawo/alx-system_engineering-devops/0x01-shell_permissions/README.md

 11-directories_permissions -> Script to add execute permission to all subdirectories of current directory for the owner, the group owner and all other users.

-12-directory_permissions -> A script that creates a directory called my_dir with permissions 751 in the working directory.
+12-directory_permissions -> A script that creates a directory called my_dir with permissions 751 in the working directory

+13-change_owner -> Script to change group owner to school for hello file.

+.